 Wawa Laptop is an invention with a patent per utility model granted by the National Institute for the Defense of Competition and Protection of Intellectual Property (INDECOPI, Peru).
-We have the support of the Peruvian Ministry of Production (PRODUCE), the Center for Innovation and Entrepreneurial Development of the Pontificia Universidad Católica del Perú (CIDE PUCP) and the Association of Inventors (ASONIP).
+We have the support of the Peruvian Ministry of Production (PRODUCE), the Center for Innovation and Entrepreneurial Development of the Pontificia Universidad Católica del Perú (CIDE PUCP), and the Association of Inventors (ASONIP).

 More than 2.5 million children in Peru don't have access to technology and more than 800 million children around the world don't know what a computer is.
-In order to provide a technological tool, we decided to work on developing a product focused on creating awareness about climate change, improving educational systems and promoting innovation through easy-tech devices.
+In order to provide a technological tool, we decided to work on developing a product focused on creating awareness about climate change, improving educational systems, and promoting innovation through easy-tech devices.

 From this experience, we decided to take action and in 2017 we launched Wawa Laptop.
 We are beneficiaries of the 7G (Seventh Generation) of Startup Peru, we have a patent as a utility model.
 We have been impacting in 03 public schools, benefiting 700 students in the pandemic and due to donations made, we have had about 4500 communications requesting information so we launched a donation campaign called "Donate a WAWA Laptop, educate a child", (https://www.wawalaptop.com) which seeks to benefit 1200 students in 19 departments in the country.

 Yes, we had life-changing experiences around the idea to take action.
-My mom and my dad shared their experiences travelling around Peru and that's how we made a decision to create "something" to close the digital gap in education.
+My mom and my dad shared their experiences traveling around Peru and that's how we made a decision to create "something" to close the digital gap in education.

 Believe in your dreams and make them come true, trust in your community and keep building it.
 Most of us have amazing ideas to create change but sometimes we don't have enough support.
-Try to find out the best practices to materialise your projects and stop the limitations.
+Try to find out the best practices to materialize your projects and stop the limitations.

 If you want to help us close the digital gap in education, you can donate at: www.wawalaptop.com/en/ and together we can make Peruvian students' dreams come true.

-We were able to contact MENTOR DAY, a social enterprise accelerator in Spain and were part of the acceleration week that took place in May.
-We are now on a mentoring program, which will allow us to scale up our solution to different populations in Latin America (LATAM), Africa and the Middle East.
+We were able to contact MENTOR DAY, a social enterprise accelerator in Spain, and were part of the acceleration week that took place in May.
+We are now on a mentoring program, which will allow us to scale up our solution to different populations in Latin America (LATAM), Africa, and the Middle East.

-We are very happy to be considered change makers of Trvst.
+We are very happy to be considered change-makers of TRVST.
 Our effort to close the digital gap in education is strengthened by you!